iiasa/rime/README.md

 ### [`generate_aggregated_inputs.py`](https://github.com/iiasa/rime/blob/main/rime/generate_aggregated_inputs.py)
 Pre-processing of tabular impacts data of exposure by GWL, into netcdf datasets that will be used in emulation.
 Only needs to run once to pre-process the impacts data.
 Only required if working with IAMC table impacts data.

+*Then EITHER*
 ### [`pp_combined example.ipynb`](https://github.com/iiasa/rime/blob/main/rime/pp_combined_example.py)
 Example jupyter notebook that demonstrates methods of processing both table and map impacts data for IAM scenarios.

-or [
+*OR*
 ### [`process_tabledata.py`](https://github.com/iiasa/rime/blob/main/rime/process_tabledata.py)
 Example script that takes input table of emissions scenarios with global temperature timeseries, and output tables of climate impacts data in IAMC format.
-Can be done for multiple scenarios and indicators at a time. and
+Can be done for multiple scenarios and indicators at a time.

+*AND*
 ### [`process_maps.py`](https://github.com/iiasa/rime/blob/main/rime/process_tabledata.py)
 Example script that takes input table of emissions scenarios with global temperature timeseries, and output maps of climate impacts through time as netCDF.
 Ouptut netCDF can be specified for either for 1 scenario and multiple climate impacts, or multiple scenarios for 1 indicator.
-]

 ### [`test_map_notebook.html`](https://github.com/iiasa/rime/blob/main/rime/test_map_notebook.html)
 Example html maps dashboard.
-CLick download in the top right corner and open locally in your browser.
+Click download in the top right corner and open locally in your browser.

 ![image](https://github.com/iiasa/rime/assets/17701232/801e2dbe-cbe8-482f-be9b-1457c92ea23e)